HearingTechnology/CoNNear_periphery/README.md

 The CoNNear model is comprised by three distinct encoder-decoder CNN models: One for the cochlea stage, one for the inner-hair-cell (IHC) stage and one for the three different auditory-nerve-fiber (ANF) types.
 For an auditory stimulus given as input, it predicts the basilar-membrane (BM) vibration, IHC transduction and ANF firing rates along 201 cochlear channels.
 Each distinct model is included in the *connear* folder, with the json files corresponding to the Tensorflow model descriptions and the h5 files corresponding to the trained weights for each model.
 1-CF json files are also included in the *connear* folder for each of the CoNNear IHC-ANF models which can be used separately to simulate single-unit neuronal responses.
 All models were trained on training sets comprised by 2310 speech sentences of the TIMIT speech dataset.
 Using the speech dataset as input to the reference model, the outputs of each stage were simulated and were used to form each training dataset.
-More details about the cochlear model can be found at https://doi.org/10.1038/s42256-020-00286-8 and about the IHC-ANF models at https://doi.org/10.1038/s42003-021-02341-5.
-More details about the branched implementation of the ANF model can be found at https://doi.org/10.48550/arxiv.2207.07091.
+More details about the cochlear model can be found [here](https://doi.org/10.1038/s42256-020-00286-8), about the IHC-ANF models [here](https://doi.org/10.1038/s42003-021-02341-5), and about the branched implementation of the ANF model [here](https://doi.org/10.1109/ICASSP43922.2022.9747683).

 #### Cochlea stage